 • Reflect the ambitions of the national Industrial Strategy and Midlands Engine Vision for Growth

-The Prospectus will be sector focused and will demonstrate local strengths and opportunities.
+The Prospectus is sector focused and demonstrates local strengths and opportunities.

-It will be aligned to the Industrial Strategy’s five foundations of productivity and four Grand Challenges and will focus on growth, productivity and sectors of national importance.
+It is aligned to the Industrial Strategy’s five foundations of productivity and four Grand Challenges and is focused on growth, productivity and sectors of national importance.

-Five sectors have been agreed by the Board for inclusion in the Prospectus.
-These are:
+The five sectors agreed by the LLEP Board for inclusion in the Prospectus are:

 • Advanced Logistics